konveyor/kai/docs/scenarios/demo.md

 ### Running Kai with Cached Responses (demo mode)

-If you don't have access to GEN_AI key, you can run the server in demo mode which will use cached responses
+If you don't have access to a `GEN_AI` key, you can run the server in demo mode which will use cached responses

 To run the Kai server in demo mode, `podman compose up`. `KAI__DEMO_MODE` is set to `true` inside the `compose.yaml` file.

-## Step 2: Demo

-In this demo, we will explore Kai's capabilities through practical examples within the Coolstore application.

-### 2.1 Clone the coolstore app
+## Step 2: Clone the coolstore app

 Let's clone the Coolstore application, which we will be used demo the migration process to Quarkus.